Patbox/trinkets/README.md

 ## About
 Trinkets adds a slot group and slot system to Minecraft.
 Slot groups are collections of slots for a certain body part or more vague area.
 By default there are 6 slot groups (head, chest, legs, feet, offhand, hand) that can have slots added to them, but more groups can be added if desired.
 Trinkets' UI is intuitive to use, accessible, and attempts to do away with clutter.
 Its system means that you'll never have a slot that's not used for anything, as mods request the slots they want.

+## This is a fork.
+This repository is an updated fork of Trinkets for latest versions.
+For 1.21.1 and older see original one [https://modrinth.com/mod/trinkets]

 ## Developers
-To add Trinkets to your project you need to add jitpack and nerdhubmc to your repositories in your build.gradle
+To add Trinkets to your project you need to add these repos to your repositories in your build.gradle
 ```gradle
 repositories {
 	maven {